JustinePa/ARMS-marine-alien-SDM/script/pre-modelling/environmental data/READme.md

 continental shelf (≤200m depth).

 > ℹ️ **The processed environmental layers used in the published analysis are
-> archived at [DOI].
+> archived on [Fighare](https://figshare.com/s/ab27e1dcaee11ba59e88).
 If you only want to reproduce the models or figures,
 > you can download these directly and skip to the modelling pipeline.**
 > Re-running this pipeline from scratch requires a Bio-ORACLE API connection
 > and approximately 1–2 hours of processing time.